-Keeping daily logs of your work progress gives you a better and clearer insight on ongoing activities and tasks.
+Keeping daily logs of your work progress gives you a better and clearer insight into ongoing activities and tasks.
 That means you can better organise all the separate works and plan with the bigger picture in mind.
-For instance, you monitored the progress of how long it took to install rebars to reinforce concrete slabs, you may want to use this data before you proceed with the next level and you may need to readjust labor force to improve your overall efficiency and productivity.
+For instance, you monitored the progress of how long it took to install rebars to reinforce concrete slabs, you may want to use this data before you proceed with the next level and you may need to readjust labour force to improve your overall efficiency and productivity.

 Do not forget that your construction site is a soup of many trades working together to finish your project.
-Construction management becomes a huge complex task trying to organise the many subcontractors on site.
+Construction management becomes a hugely complex task trying to organise the many subcontractors on site.

 Your site diary will be a big help in logging when a certain contractor worked a specific task in a particular location and how his progress affected the other subcontractors.
 Your site diary plays an important role in assigning and tracking tasks.
-It gives context to multi-trade workflows and helps the supervisor coordinate works in that specific location.
+It gives context to multi-trade workflows and helps the supervisor coordinate work in that specific location.

 Use your site diary to protect your company against disputes

 Your site diary is your very own document trail to explain things and events when needed.
-It is wise to keep a record of your contract state on site to protect your company if worse comes to worst.
+It is wise to keep a record of your contract state on-site to protect your company if worse comes to worst.
 You may have to keep all your daily reports of the construction phase even after the completion date.